rearc/spl_transpiler/README.md

 ```

 The transpiler, by default, will not assume the presence of the runtime.
-You need to explicitly allow the runtime to enable these features (it is enabled by default in the TUI):
+You need to explicitly allow the runtime to enable these features:

 ```python
 from spl_transpiler import convert_spl_to_pyspark